efrei-paris-sud/iot-projects/ava/ava.md

 ![alt text](https://cdn.pixabay.com/photo/2016/05/25/14/14/angel-1414951_1280.png)

 ## What is EYE-TRUCK ?
-A number of accidents happen on large vehicles each year because the drivers don't notice the cars or pedestrians in the blind zone.Our product is a light stuck on the buses or trucks which reminds the driver when pedestrians or cars are in his blind zone.The lights should be stuck on the buses or trucks where we can see it with the mirror.As long as other cars are in the blind zone,detected by radars, the light will be on so that the driver can know and be careful when he is turning.Our product is hoped to be helpful in the bus and truck company to reduce accident risk.
+A number of accidents happen on large vehicles each year because the drivers don't notice the cars or pedestrians in the blind zone.
+Our product is a light stuck on the buses or trucks which reminds the driver when pedestrians or cars are in his blind zone.
+The lights should be stuck on the buses or trucks where we can see it with the mirror.
+As long as other cars are in the blind zone,detected by radars, the light will be on so that the driver can know and be careful when he is turning.Our product is hoped to be helpful in the bus and truck company to reduce accident risk.

 ## Why would you use EYE-TRUCK ?
+In the current market, when you want a device for the blindzone, most of them use cameras.
+The problem with it is that you need to put a screen in the board of the truck.
+In order to use it correctly, you will need to change your habit and to make it.
 The market we are aiming for is the sector of logistics transport

 Here a schema :